 The seminar aims to share and exchange experiences in organizing educational activities on intangible cultural heritage in general and tug-of-war rituals and games in particular.

-On November 18, the International Seminar on Preserving and Promoting Tug of War Rituals and Games in Contemporary Life also took place at Tran Vu Temple.
+On November 18, the International Seminar on Preserving and Promoting Tug-of-war Rituals and Games in Contemporary Life also took place at Tran Vu Temple.

-In 2015, Tug of War rituals and games in Cambodia, the Philippines, South Korea and Vietnam were inscribed by UNESCO on the Representative List of the Intangible Cultural Heritage of Humanity.
-Vietnam has four localities, including Lao Cai, Vinh Phuc, Bac Ninh and Hanoi, with listed heritages. |
+In 2015, Tug of War rituals and games in Cambodia, the Philippines, Korea and Vietnam were inscribed by UNESCO on the Representative List of the Intangible Cultural Heritage of Humanity.
+Vietnam has four localities, including Lao Cai, Vinh Phuc, Bac Ninh, and Hanoi, with inscribed heritage sites. |

 Source